dlk3/udm-hacks/openvpn-udm/README.md

 ```
 local MY-UDM.SOMEDDNS.ORG
 ```
 This line tells OpenVPN the IP address or the hostname of the WAN network interface on the UDM.
 This is where OpenVPN will listen for clients that are trying to connect.
-I use a hostname from a DynamicDNS service here.
+I use a hostname from a free DDNS service here.
 It always stays the same, even when my cable company changes the IP address that my cable modem assigns to the WAN adapter on my UDM.
 ```
 server 10.8.0.0 255.255.255.0
 ```